 This is another interesting way through which you can create interesting layouts in the WordPress editor.
 The new WordPress 5.3 update features major changes to the column block.

-The first and foremost change is that now you have the access to control the layout for columns and you can also adjust their width according to your choice.
+The first and foremost change is that now you have access to control the layout for columns and you can also adjust their width according to your choice.

-It enables vertical alignment feature to set the vertical alignment for columns.
+It enables the vertical alignment feature to set the vertical alignment for columns.
 It means that it can automatically align the spaces for proper alignment of content in each column.

 3. Improved Button Block